objectiv/objectiv-analytics/tracker/CONTRIBUTING.md

 Runs the tests for all packages and collects coverage.
 Coverage output will be produced in a `/coverage` folder under each package.

+### `yarn test:ci:coverage`
+Runs the tests for all packages and collects coverage in CI mode.
+Coverage output will be produced in a `/coverage` folder under each package.

 ### `yarn build`
 Builds all packages.
 Build output will be produced in a `/dist` folder under each package.